stria-llc/oracle_clm_sync/README.md

 This task is designed to be executed in AWS ECS, and as such is configured with environment variables that can be defined in the task definition's container config.
-The following environment variables are required:
+The following environment variables are supported:

 | Environment Variable | Description |
 |----------------------|-------------|